andompesta/andompesta.github.io/_posts/2024-01-15-linear-regression.md

 # Linear Regression

-Linear regression is one of the most used and simple ML model.
+Linear regression is a widely utilized and straightforward machine learning model.
-It expresses a linear relationship between a dependendt variable (y-axe) and one or multiple indipendent variables (x-axe).
+It establishes a linear relationship between a dependent variable (represented on the y-axis) and one or more independent variables (represented on the x-axis).
-THe basic formilation of a linear regression can be described as follows:
+The fundamental formulation of linear regression is as follows:

 $$
 Y = \epsilon + w_1 X_1 + ... + w_n X_n
 $$

 where:
-- $Y$ is the dependent variable, also known as the response or target or outcome variable.
+- $Y$ is the dependent variable, also referred to as the response, target, or outcome variable.
-- $X_i$ are indipendent variabels, also known as predictors or features.
+- $X_i$ represents the independent variables, also known as predictors or features.
-- $w_i$ are the coefficients of the independent variables.
-These coefficients represent the change in the dependent variable for a one-unit change in the respective independent variable, assuming all other variables are held constant.
+- $w_i$ are the coefficients corresponding to the independent variables.
+These coefficients indicate the expected change in the dependent variable for a one-unit change in the respective independent variable, with all other variables held constant.
 - $\epsilon$ is the bias term, which account for the viariability in $Y$ that can not be explained by linear model.

-The learning process adjust the model's coefficients in such a way that we minimise the sum of the squared residuals:
+The learning process involves adjusting the model's coefficients to minimize the sum of the squared differences between the observed and predicted values:

 $$
 \mathcal{L}(Y, \hat{Y}) = (Y - \hat{Y})^2
 $$

-where $\mathbf{Y}$ is the predicted value and $\hat{\mathbf{Y}}$ is the actual value for a given training example.
-Due to this loss formulation linear models are also known as least square estimators.
-The training process adjust the model's parameters $\theta$ so to minimise the loss:
+Here, $\mathbf{Y}$ is the predicted value and $\hat{\mathbf{Y}}$ is the actual value for a given training example.
+This loss formulation is why linear models are often referred to as least squares estimators.
+The training process adjusts the model's parameters $\theta$ to minimize this loss:

 $$
 \frac{\partial \mathcal{L}(Y, \hat{Y}; \theta)}{\partial \theta}.
 $$

-Linear regression has several key assumptions:
+Linear regression relies on several key assumptions:

-1. Linearity between the indipendent and dependent variables.
+1. Linearity: There must be a linear relationship between the independent and dependent variables.
-2. Independence across predictors.
-This is important for stability and interpretability reasons.
-Correlated variables (colinearity) can cause the model to give big changes in the outcome-variable for small changes in the predictors variables, braking the assumtion of a liear relationship.
-Moreover, a model with indipendent variables is easier to interprate as each variable has unique contribution to the prediction.
+2. Independence: The predictors should be independent of each other.
+This is vital for the model's stability and interpretability.
+Collinearity, or correlation between variables, can lead to significant changes in the outcome variable for minor alterations in the predictor variables, contradicting the assumption of a linear relationship.
+Additionally, a model with independent variables is easier to interpret as each variable contributes uniquely to the prediction.
-3. Homoscedasticity of residuals.
-If residuals are not normally distributed with constant variance it is difficult to ensure that the model is not biased and it is difficult to do error-analysis.
+3. Homoscedasticity: The residuals should be normally distributed with constant variance.
+Without this, it becomes challenging to ensure that the model is unbiased and to conduct accurate error analysis.

-Ensuring these assumptions are met is crucial for the reliability and validity of the regression analysis.
+Verifying these assumptions is crucial for ensuring the reliability and validity of the regression analysis.

 ## Robust Linear Model

-Most of the time real-world dataset are sunbject to multi-colinearity among indipendent variables.
-A good approach to alleviate the multi-colinearity problems is to use the [**Ridge Regression**](https://www.youtube.com/watch?v=Q81RR3yKn30&ab_channel=StatQuestwithJoshStarmer):
+In the real world, datasets often suffer from multicollinearity among independent variables.
+One effective method to mitigate this issue is through [**Ridge Regression**](https://www.youtube.com/watch?v=Q81RR3yKn30&ab_channel=StatQuestwithJoshStarmer), described by the formula:

 $$
 Y = \epsilon + w_1 X_1 + ... + w_n X_n + \lambda \sum_{1 \leq i \leq n} w_i^2.
 $$

-Note that Ridge Regression is equal to the linear regression plus a discount factor.
-The discount factor is composed by the square of the model's weights; thus we are minimising the square of the model weight.
-This penalty factor inrease the model bias, but reduces the prediction variance by imposing a normal prior to the model parameters.
+Ridge Regression is essentially linear regression augmented with a penalty term.
+This term comprises the squared coefficients of the model, effectively minimizing their magnitude.
+This added penalty increases the model's bias but decreases prediction variance by imposing a normal distribution prior on the model parameters.

 ----

-[**Lasso Regression**](https://www.youtube.com/watch?v=NGf0voTMlcs&ab_channel=StatQuestwithJoshStarmer) is another popular variant of the linear model.
-Like Ridge regression, Lasso regression add a penalty term to the linear model loss function; however, lasso regression minimise the absolute value of the parameters rather than square value:
+On the other hand, [**Lasso Regression**](https://www.youtube.com/watch?v=NGf0voTMlcs&ab_channel=StatQuestwithJoshStarmer) is another widely-used variation of linear regression.
+Similar to Ridge, Lasso adds a penalty to the loss function of the linear model.
+However, Lasso minimizes the absolute value of the coefficients rather than their square:

 $$
 Y = \epsilon + w_1 X_1 + ... + w_n X_n + \lambda \sum_{1 \leq i \leq n} |w_i|.
 $$

-The difference is that lasso regression generate a sparse model as can push model's parameters all the way to 0, while ridge regression only makes them really small.
+The key distinction is that Lasso regression can reduce some coefficients to zero, producing a sparse model, whereas Ridge regression only reduces them to near zero.

 In conclusion, both these regularization approaches generate a model that has a bigger bias, but better generalization capability.